mlpcon/notes/NOTES.md

 - will try to schedule events so that overtly non-FiM stuff (EQG, G5) gets put into the secondary CyTube and not the primary one
 - there will be breaks between events (at least 15 minutes)
 - pon3.stream will be available to stream NSFW content
-- we will be streaming on CyTube
+- we will be streaming on watch.mlpcon.online due to the YouTube/CyTube fight
 - Spec is banned from hosting panels/events (carryover from last year, will stand unless there are objections)
 - The anons who ran the Minecraft server in previous years have announced they won't be doing it again this year due to lack of interest (if someone else wants to host, pls speak up)